magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

-The Leader doesn’t send a transport message right away: it waits to see the Follower’s KCM, which indicates this connection is viable (i.e. the Follower used the same dilation key as the Leader, which means they both used the same wormhole code).
+The Leader doesn’t send a transport message right away: it waits to see the Follower’s KCM, which indicates this connection is viable (i.e. the Follower used the same Dilation key as the Leader, which means they both used the same wormhole code).

 The Leader delivers the now-viable protocol object to the L3 manager,